-The Overarching Energy National Planning Statement (NPS) EN-1 states:
+The Overarching Energy National Planning Statement (NPS) EN-1 (November 2023) states:

-"5.9.12.
-The duty to have regard to the purposes of nationally designated areas also applies when considering applications for projects outside the boundaries of these areas which may have impacts within them.
-The aim should be to avoid compromising the purposes of designation and such projects should be designed sensitively given the various siting, operational, and other relevant constraints...
+"5.10.8 The duty to seek to further the purposes of nationally designated landscapes also applies when considering applications for projects outside the boundaries of these areas which may have impacts within them.
+In these locations, projects should be designed sensitively given the various siting, operational, and other relevant constraints.
+The Secretary of State should be satisfied that measures which seek to further the purposes of the designation are sufficient, appropriate and proportionate to the type and scale of the development."